 3 Ways Radiation Therapy Can Benefit Mesothelioma Patients

-- Improving overall survival: A 2018 meta-analysis published in the International Journal of Radiation Oncology compiled nine years of studies from the National Cancer Database on patients with malignant pleural mesothelioma.
-The results: patients who underwent adjuvant radiation therapy — or radiation after surgery — had a median survival of 21.4 months, compared to the 16.6-month average survival time seen in patients who underwent surgery alone.
+- Improving overall survival: A 2018 meta-analysis published in the International Journal of Radiation Oncology compiled nine years of studies from the National Cancer Data Base on patients with malignant pleural mesothelioma.
+The results: patients who underwent adjuvant radiation therapy — or radiation after surgery — survived longer than those who had surgery alone.

-- Easing discomfort: As cancer progresses tumors grow larger, leading to pain and discomfort, such as breathing difficulties.
+- Easing discomfort: As the cancer progresses, tumors grow larger and press against internal organs, leading to pain and discomfort such as breathing difficulties.
 Radiation therapy is often used to shrink those tumors, especially for patients who can’t undergo surgery to remove them.

 Administering Radiation Therapy to Mesothelioma Patients

 Radiation treatments are delivered in two ways: externally and internally.
 External beam radiation therapy (EBRT) is the most common and involves using an external machine to direct high-energy radiation beams into specific areas of the body.
 Brachytherapy, or internal radiation, involves placing radioactive material inside the body on or near the tumor.

 EBRT is the most common form of radiation therapy used to treat mesothelioma.
 The procedure is noninvasive and generally done on an outpatient basis.
 Typically, patients will receive radiation five times a week.
 Appointments last between 10 to 30 minutes.
 Patients may notice relief from specific symptoms after just one or two visits.